srafique98/SWEProject/docs/report.md

 ###### Parts of your teamwork/process that you would improve on in the future
 - Although we did pair programming.
 More pair programming would help improve the team.
 It will help clear up any confusion.
+- Create more detailed user stories.
+- Break up the work so each team member could get a taste of the different side of the project.

 ## Lessons Learned
 ###### Advice you have for future COMP 129 students:
 - Communication is key to having a very successful team.
 A large portion of our success can be credited to the team heavily communicating with one another.
 If you need help, or don't know how to do a task, don't be afraid to ask.
 We are a team for a reason.
+- Researching the tool that you are using will take the majority of your time.
+Learning a new tool is not an easy task but at the end it is defintely rewarding.